Frequently Asked Questions

 You may have questions about psychoanalysis, psychodynamic and psychoanalytic psychotherapy, my services, our work together, rates, appointments, or insurance coverage.
 Find common questions and answers here.

 Where do you see patients?

 I see patients at my office in downtown Minneapolis, located in the Medical Arts Building, Suite #614, 825 Nicollet Mall, Minneapolis, MN 55402.

 I generally see people who are 16 years or older.

 Psychotherapy is used to treat mental illness (for example, depression) and or life difficulties (for example, stress and grief).
 Also termed “therapy” or “talk therapy”, psychotherapy is a therapeutic approach used to treat or improve mental health in which a patient talks with a mental health specialist.

 There are many different types of therapy that help people in different ways.
 These different types of therapy all have advantages and disadvantages.
 It is important for a psychiatrist and patient to find an approach that fits a patient’s needs.
 The approach should be tailored to the type and amount of change that is needed for a person to be healthy and satisfied.

-The length and intensity depends on the needs and goals for each patient.
+The length and intensity depend on the needs and goals of each patient.
 For some, a brief period of focused therapy will suffice.
 For some, a new or changed medication may be all that is needed for the person to get back on his or her feet.
 For others, lengthier or more intense therapy is needed.

 Please see more on the type of therapy I offer on the resources page as well as additional information about Psychodynamic Psychotherapy and Psychoanalysis below.